Kbhadassah777/Clustering_fMRI/README.md

 I executed this project as part of data mining subject in my 2nd semester of masters.
 I would like to put the problem statement and approach in STAR format.

 Situation:
 I was given a dataset with image on the resting state functional magnetic resonance imaging (rs-fMRI) scans.
-I was asked to read each image – find clusters in the image.
+I was asked to read each brain slice in image – find clusters in the image.
 This project is divided into two parts throughout the semester.
 Note: Worked on images ending with thresh

 Task: